FAQ

 In the first instance, please get in touch and let me know a bit about your subject material, approximately how many words, any deadlines you are working to and any other information that you think might be relevant.

-From there, we can work out whether I can offer you the right skills, whether the time frame is achievable, what level of support is appropriate and if a free sample edit would be helpful (see below).
+From there, we can work out whether I can offer you the right skills, whether the time frame is achievable, what level of support is appropriate and if a free sample edit would be helpful.

 For proofreading, we can discuss the best format for submission.